-Bewley – who appears as a dynamic mixture of Telly Savalas and a high school football coach – was one of 14 speakers at the annual South Texas Drought and Fire Weather Symposium hosted by the National Weather Service office here.
-It was conducted recently on the West Campus of Del Mar College.
+Bewley – who appears as a dynamic mixture of Tony Savalas and a high school football coach – was part of 14 speakers at the annual South Texas Drought and Fire Weather Symposium hosted by the National Weather Service office here.
+It was conducted Wednesday on the West Campus of Del Mar College.

 Bewley was the 10th speaker, and by then, in mid-afternoon, the audience of law enforcement officers, firemen, emergency management people had thinned.

 Those who left missed the high point of the symposium.
 In 35 seconds, Bewley showed two satellite images of Texas, captured a year apart.
 The first, taken Aug.
 29, 2010, showed a state Irish green with lush vegetation.

 In the second image, exactly a year later, most of the state is a study in tan and beige, the only green in far east Texas.

 “Geez,” someone said.

 “Five million trees in Texas died last year,” Bewley said.

 At an earlier session, State Climatologist Dr. John Nielsen-Gammon of Texas A&M University-College Station, pegged the official start of the current drought as two days before the first satellite image was taken.